V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 COPY src .
 ```

-Then it add an user `ctf`and give the correct permission to the user and folders.
+Then it add an user `ctf` and give the correct permission to the user and folders.

-In fact, this mean that we don't know the exact path of the `flag.txt` file, as it should be inside the `src` (as seen in the code tree), and is copied to `/usr/src/app/$RANDOM_DIR/flag.txt` and we don't know the `$RANDOM_DIR` environment variable value.
+In fact, this mean that we don't know the exact path of the `flag.txt` file, as it's copied from `src` (as seen in the code tree), to `/usr/src/app/$RANDOM_DIR/flag.txt` and we don't know the `$RANDOM_DIR` environment variable value.

 Now let's analyze the `main.py` code.